-Getting Started with the cf CLI
+Getting started with the cf CLI

-The cf CLI is the official command line client for Cloud Foundry.
-You can use the cf CLI to manage apps, service instances, orgs and spaces, and users in your environment.
+The Cloud Foundry Command Line Interface (cf CLI) is the official command line client for Cloud Foundry.
+You can use the cf CLI to manage apps, service instances, orgs, spaces, and users in your environment.

 Prerequisite

-Log In With the CLI
+Log in with the CLI

 The cf login